 27 this approach does not scale to multiple contaminants and test materials.
 More importantly, PCR assays

-28 can only target specific contaminants thus biases the purity assessment to known potential contaminants.
+28 can only target specific contaminants, which biases the purity assessment to known potential contaminants.

 29 The bioinformatics tools developed to identify contaminants in metagenomic datasets, which include